Dicycloverine: Medical uses

+Irritable bowel syndrome

-Dicyclomine is used to treat the symptoms of irritable bowel syndrome, specifically hypermotility, in adults.
+Dicycloverine is used to treat the symptoms of irritable bowel syndrome, specifically hypermotility, in adults.
 As of 2016, clinical guidelines recommended dicycloverine and other antispasmodics for IBS with diarrhea as a first line treatment.

+Anxiety

+Dicycloverine can also be helpful for the treatment of anxiety, but this is an off-label use.

 Contraindications

 This medicine should not be used for people who have an obstructive GI or urinary condition, severe ulcerative colitis, reflux, any unstable cardiac condition, glaucoma, myasthenia gravis, and anyone who is acutely bleeding.

 It should not be given to children or infants with colic due to the risks of convulsions, difficult breathing, irritability, and restlessness, and there is little evidence to support the efficacy in such use in any case.

-Because dicycloverine is known to impair thinking and coordination, people taking the drug should avoid driving or operating machinery.
+Dicycloverine is known to impair thinking and coordination.

 The effect on the baby during pregnancy or breastfeeding is not well understood.

 Adverse effects

 Dicycloverine can cause a range of anticholinergic side effects such as dry mouth, nausea, blurred vision, dizziness, confusion, severe constipation, stomach pain, heart palpitations, difficulty urinating, and seizures.